 The OWASP ASVS is organized into 14 sections, each covering a different aspect of application security:

-- Architecture, Design and Threat Modeling: This standard focuses on the creation of secure application designs and involves assessing potential threats and vulnerabilities.
+- Architecture, Design and Threat Modeling: Focuses on the creation of secure application designs and involves assessing potential threats and vulnerabilities.

-- Authentication: This standard deals with verifying the identity of users or processes, ensuring that the system can reliably determine who is making requests.
+- Authentication: Deals with verifying the identity of users or processes, ensuring that the system can reliably determine who is making requests.

-- Session Management: This standard centers on properly managing and protecting user sessions, including securely managing session tokens and cookies.
+- Session Management: Centers on properly managing and protecting user sessions, including securely managing session tokens and cookies.

-- Access Control: This standard pertains to controlling what resources a user can access, ensuring that users can only interact with the data and operations for which they have permissions.
+- Access Control: Pertains to controlling what resources a user can access, ensuring that users can only interact with the data and operations for which they have permissions.

-- Validation, Sanitization and Encoding: This standard covers the proper handling of untrusted data, ensuring that it is validated, sanitized, and properly encoded.
+- Validation, Sanitization and Encoding: Covers the proper handling of untrusted data, ensuring that it is validated, sanitized, and properly encoded.

-- Stored Cryptography: This standard relates to securing sensitive data at rest, and it includes requirements for encryption and key management.
+- Stored Cryptography: Relates to securing sensitive data at rest, and includes requirements for encryption and key management.

-- Error Handling and Logging: This standard focuses on how errors are handled and logged, ensuring that they do not reveal sensitive information or create vulnerabilities.
+- Error Handling and Logging: Focuses on how errors are handled and logged, ensuring that they do not reveal sensitive information or create vulnerabilities.

-- Data Protection: This standard pertains to ensuring the confidentiality, integrity, and availability of data in applications.
+- Data Protection: Pertains to ensuring the confidentiality, integrity, and availability of data in applications.

-- Communications Security: This standard centers on secure network communications, protecting data in transit with proper encryption.
+- Communications Security: Centers on secure network communications, protecting data in transit with proper encryption.

-- Malicious Code Search: This standard involves proactively scanning for and mitigating potentially malicious code within the application.
+- Malicious Code Search: Involves proactively scanning for and mitigating potentially malicious code within the application.

-- Business Logic: This standard focuses on identifying and mitigating vulnerabilities that could be exploited through manipulation of an application's business logic.
+- Business Logic: Focuses on identifying and mitigating vulnerabilities that could be exploited through manipulation of an application's business logic.

-- File and Resources: This standard covers the secure handling of files and system resources, ensuring they are protected from unauthorized access or manipulation.
+- File and Resources: Covers the secure handling of files and system resources, ensuring they are protected from unauthorized access or manipulation.

-- API and Web Service: This standard pertains to the secure design and implementation of APIs and web services.
+- API and Web Service: Pertains to the secure design and implementation of APIs and web services.

-- Configuration: This standard focuses on maintaining secure application configuration and environment, ensuring that default configurations are secure and that configurations can't be tampered with.
+- Configuration: Focuses on maintaining secure application configuration and environment, ensuring that default configurations are secure and that configurations can't be tampered with.

 Each of these standards forms a pivotal aspect of a comprehensive application security strategy.
 Ensuring the security of customer-facing applications is indispensable for safeguarding sensitive data, fostering customer confidence, and preventing potential security infringements.
 The OWASP ASVS framework can serve as a potent tool in achieving these objectives.